dannyp777/Trending-AI-Paper-Repos/README.md

 ## Contributing

 Contributions are welcome!
 If you come across a trending AI paper that is not included in the list, feel free to open an issue or submit a pull request.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to learn about our community norms.

 ## Future Plans